armory/documentation/_spinnaker/terraform_integration.md

 2. Configure the pipeline and add a stage.
 3. For **Type**, select **Terraform**.
 4. Add a **Stage Name**.
-5. Configure the Terraform Integration stage:
+5. Configure the Terraform Integration stage.
+    The available fields may vary slightly depending on what you configure for the stage:
     * **Basic Settings**
       * **Terraform Version**:  Terraform version to use. **SYSTEM_DEFINED** refers to the Terraform version set in `terraformer-local.yml`.
 All Terraform stages within a pipeline that modify state (apply, output, destroy) must use the same version.
       * **Action**: Terraform action to perform.
 You can select any of the following actions: